Incognito/rumprun_wiki_wiki/Repo:-rumprun-posix.md

 ================

-A few dozen NetBSD utilities such as `ifconfig`, `sysctl`, `dd` and `wpa_supplicant` are bundled with rumprun.
+A few dozen NetBSD utilities such as `ifconfig`, `sysctl`, `dd` and `wpa_supplicant` are bundled with rumprun-posix.
 You can list the currently available ones by running `rumpremote_listcmds` (the routine is provided by `rumpremote.sh`).

 Generally speaking, supporting a